Hank Williams III discography: Unsanctioned albums

 After Williams left the label, Curb Records decided to release old materials but advertising those albums as new releases.
 Williams, who never authorized these albums, rejected their validity.

 Hillbilly Joker

 Released May 17, 2011 on the sublabel Sidewalk Records.

-Basically it's the album This Ain't Country, recorded in 2001 but rejected by the label.
+Hillbilly Joker is essentially the same album as This Ain't Country, recorded in 2001 but rejected by the label.
 Two missing tracks ("Hang On" and "Runnin' and Gunnin'") were not included here but on the third collection.

 Long Gone Daddy

 Released April 17, 2012 on Curb Records.